8.147 LAUNDERING MONETARY INSTRUMENTS (18 U.S.C. § 1956(a)(1)(B))

 First, the defendant [conducted] [intended to conduct] a financial transaction involving property that represented the proceeds of [specify prior, separate criminal activity];

-Second, the defendant knew that the property represented the proceeds of [specify prior, separate criminal activity]; [and]
+Second, the defendant knew that the property represented the proceeds of some form of unlawful activity; and

-Third, the defendant knew that the transaction was designed in whole or in part [to conceal or disguise the [nature] [location] [source] [ownership] [control] of the proceeds of [specify criminal activity charged in the indictment]] [to avoid a transaction reporting requirement under state or federal law][.] [; and]
+Third, the defendant knew that the transaction was designed in whole or in part [to conceal or disguise the [nature] [location] [source] [ownership] [control] of the proceeds [to avoid a transaction reporting requirement under state or federal law][.] [; and]

 [Fourth, the defendant did something that was a substantial step toward committing the crime.

 Mere preparation is not a substantial step toward committing the crime.
 To constitute a substantial step, a defendant’s act or actions must demonstrate that the crime will take place unless interrupted by independent circumstances.]

 A financial transaction is a transaction involving [the movement of funds by wire or other means that] [one or more monetary instruments that] [the use of a financial institution that is engaged in, or the activities of which] affect[s] interstate or foreign commerce in any way.

 The phrase "knew that the property represented the proceeds of some form of unlawful activity" means that the defendant knew that the property involved in the transaction represented proceeds from some form, though not necessarily which form, of activity that constitutes a felony.
 I instruct you that [specify relevant unlawful activity] is a felony.